andrey-mokhov/graphql-php/docs/en/spiral/input-object-type.md

 # Defining InputObjectType

-Defining incoming object types is possible:
+Defining InputObjectType is possible:
 - using the `Andi\GraphQL\Attribute\InputObjectType` attribute ([link](#input-object-type-via-attribute));
 - by implementing the interface `Andi\GraphQL\Definition\Type\InputObjectTypeInterface`
   ([link](#input-object-type-via-interface))

 ## <a id="input-object-type-via-attribute">Definition using an attribute</a>

-To define an input object type, use the `#[InputObjectType]` attribute, this attribute applicable to classes:
+To define an InputObjectType, use the `#[InputObjectType]` attribute, this attribute applicable to classes:

 ```php